Wipe-Breathe-Move-Repeat: Your Steps to Create Mental Wellness

 Can you mess this up?

-That’s fine, it will calm down that limbic system?
 What if I can’t remember that the wiping thing?
 Or I’m somewhere in the meeting?
 So it’s too obvious to do this.
-People are like what you doing there?
-What if I, what if I sit there and I can’t even do the nostril breathing?
+What if I, what if I sit there and get so overwhelmed that I can’t even do the nostril breathing?

-And the answer is, we can do this very secretly sort of speak.
+You can do the above actions in a subtle way, and they will still work.
 So you could breathe through your nose by just pulling the air in gently.
-It may sound like you have a stuffy nose and it will still calm down that limbic system because you activated that sensory part of your brain that transcripts directly a message to the limbic system to calm down.
+It may sound like you have a stuffy nose.
+That’s ok :).
+The breath will calm down that limbic system.

 Or let’s assume you forgot to, you know, do the wiping motion and find yourself with the breathing.
 And then there is like a ton of other thoughts coming up or other sensations or you’ll feel more panic in because you feel you don’t get enough air.

 Any of these steps, whether that’s the breathing, or the wiping, or the self tap, as ways to move our mental move into mental wellness and to kind of move beyond what kind of startled us and all these activities are your pathway into a more clear and calm state.

 I just want to encourage you to try this out as you feel fit just a couple of minutes a day.
 Maybe you can do it on the way to work as you’ve parked and you’re like, Okay, you know, I just do that on the way into a situation.
 At the end of your day, a couple of minutes will be totally enough to make you successful with this practice.